 At Lace market clinic I find best results with a 3 pronged approach.

-- Soft tissue massage to reduce associated local symptoms. (but not to the painful area!)
+- Soft tissue massage and stretching to reduce associated local tensions.

 - Strengthening exercise to deal with degenerative change of the plantar fascia